 Tax Havens National Accounts Data.
 Second, we extend the OECD database to non-OECD tax havens by relying on the national accounts data disseminated by tax havens' official statistical institutes and/or central banks.
-Our list of non-OECD tax havens includes Cyprus, Malta, Marshall Islands, Singapore, Hong Kong, Puerto Rico, and all the small offshore financial centers listed in Table 1 of Lane and Milesi-Ferretti (2010): Andorra, Anguilla, Antigua and Barbuda, Aruba, The Bahamas, Bahrain, Barbados, Belize, Bermuda, the British Virgin Islands, the Cayman Islands, Gibraltar, Grenada, Guernsey, the Isle of Man, Jersey, Lebanon, Liechtenstein, Macao, Mauritius, Monaco, the Netherlands Antilles, Panama, Samoa, Seychelles, St. Kitts and Nevis, St. Lucia, St. Vincent & Grenadines, Turks and Caicos, Vanuatu.
+See Section 3.1 in the main paper for our list of tax havens and justifications.
+Notably, our list of non-OECD tax havens includes Cyprus, Malta, Marshall Islands, Singapore, Hong Kong, Puerto Rico, and all the small offshore financial centers listed in Table 1 of Lane and Milesi-Ferretti (2010): Andorra, Anguilla, Antigua and Barbuda, Aruba, The Bahamas, Bahrain, Barbados, Belize, Bermuda, the British Virgin Islands, the